Director, Sensory Ethnography Lab (SEL); Director, Film Study Center

 Co-Director of Graduate Studies, Critical Media Practice

-Director of the Sensory Ethnography Lab, Castaing-Taylor is an anthropologist whose work seeks to conjugate art's negative capability with an ethnographic attachment to the flux of life.
-His work is in the permanent collection of New York's Museum of Modern Art and the British Museum, has been exhibited at the Tate, Centre Pompidou, MoMA, Whitney Museum of American Art, Berlin Kunsthalle, PS1, Whitechapel Gallery, and London's Institute of Contemporary Arts, and has formed the subject of symposia at the Smithsonian Institution, the Musée du quai Branly, and the British Museum.
-His films and videos have screened at Berlin, Locarno, New York, Toronto and other film festivals.
-Recent awards include the Alpert Award in the Arts (2013), and, with Véréna Paravel, the True Vision Award (2013), Los Angeles Film Critics' Circle Douglas Edwards Independent and Experimental Film Award (2012), and FIPRESCI (International Film Critics) Award (2012).
+Castaing-Taylor is an anthropologist whose work seeks to conjugate art's negative capability with an ethnographic attachment to the flux of life.
+His work is in the permanent collection of New York's Museum of Modern Art and the British Museum, and has been exhibited at Venice Biennale, documenta, Tate, Centre Pompidou, MoMA, Whitney Museum of American Art, Berlin Kunsthalle, PS1, Whitechapel Gallery, and London's Institute of Contemporary Arts.
+His films and videos have screened at Berlin, Locarno, New York, Toronto, Venice and other film festivals.

 Image: Ernst Karel, Véréna Paravel, Lucien Castaing-Taylor, Ah humanity!
 (2016).